 AB 1286 Shared mobility devices: agreements.
-Would require a shared MONITOR 2/22/19 (Muratsuchi) mobility service provider, as defined, to enter into an agreement with the city or county with jurisdiction over the area of use that requires the provider to maintain a specified amount of general lightlity insurance and prohibits the provider from including From printer liability insurance and prohibits the provider from including specified provisions in a user agreement before distributing a shared mobility device within that jurisdiction.
+Would require a shared MONITOR 3/11/19 AB 1286 (Muratsuchi) Shared mobility devices: agreements.
+Would require a shared mobility service provider, as defined, to enter into an agreement with the city or county with jurisdiction over the area of use that requires the provider to maintain a specified amount of general liability insurance and prohibits the provider from including specified provisions in a user agreement before distributing a shared mobility device within that jurisdiction.
 Would define shared mobility device to mean a motorized scooter, bike, skateboard, or other device.
-Would require a city or county to adopt safety rules regarding the use of the shared mobility devices in its jurisdiction before the shared mobility service provider may offer shared mobility devices for rent or use.
+Would require a city or county to adopt safety rules regarding the use of the shared mobility devices in its jurisdiction MONITOR 3/11/19 Assembly Privacy and Consumer Protection and Judiciary Committees before the shared mobility service provider may offer shared mobility devices for rent or use.